Contact Us: 719-384-2551 | (800) 332-8634

 Southeast Colorado Power Association is operated on a non-profit basis; any funds remaining at the end of the year are assigned to the membership as CAPITAL CREDITS.
 These credits are assigned on a pro-rate basis: that is, proportionate to the amount paid for electric service during the period the credit was accrued.

-Patronage Capital (capital credits) is used by your cooperative to repay its loans from RUS and CFC, to establish necessary reserves for financing or plant replacements, storm damage and other contingencies, and for other purposes.
-When the financial condition of the cooperative permits, capital credits will be refunded in the same order in which they were paid; that is first paid in will be first paid out.
+Patronage Capital (capital credits) is used by your cooperative to make loan payments, to establish necessary reserves for financing or plant replacements, storm damage and other contingencies, and for other purposes.
+When the financial condition of the cooperative permits, capital credits are refunded in the same order in which they were paid; that is first paid in will be first paid out.
 The amount of patronage capital paid by you is shown as a credit on patronage capital credit records established in your name and made a permanent part of your account.
+SECPA has retired Capital Credits up to 1984 and future years will continue to be retired as approved by the board.

 A security deposit is required to protect the Cooperative from losses due to unpaid final bills.
 As mentioned previously, Cooperative members share margins; adversely each member also shares losses.
-To help control these losses a security deposit is required on all new accounts.
+Deposit amount is determined by board policy and is based on member credit rating.
 From time to time, additional deposits may be required based on payment history/risk.

 Basically, these forms are for the Consumer's and the Cooperative's protection.
 Our attorney requires specific information in the event collection procedures become necessary and the Internal Revenue Service requires specific information for capital credit records.